 With certain products and services, the Internet is not only the salesperson and the cashier, but the delivery guy as well.
 Think about digital downloads.
 You can go to iTunes or Amazon and download music, movies, TV shows and music videos.
 Those products are delivered to you within minutes.
 The company can save on shipping costs and related fees by delivering products directly to the consumer in electronic form.

 We hope this has been an interesting look at the advantages of e-commerce.
-For more information on e-commerce, online business and related topics, check out the links on the next page.
+For more information on e-commerce, online business and related topics, check out the links below.